openstack/openstack-manuals/doc/config-reference/source/tables/conf-changes/ironic.rst

-New, updated, and deprecated options in Mitaka for Bare Metal service
+New, updated, and deprecated options in Newton for Bare Metal service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..